Achilles Tendon Surgery and

 If you want to heal quickly, you need to keep your blood moving and that's where

-What is DTR Therapy?
+What is Circulatory Boost?
 It's a substantial increase in the flow of blood to soft tissue in the achilles and lower leg without the need to exercise your already damaged tissue.

 Have you seen what happens when you add water to a flower wilted from drought?
 In essence, your injured achilles or calf muscle is much like a "wilted" flower; your body wants to heal its injury, but needs lots of nutrients to do it.
-Blood brings new life to your cells by delivering healing nutrients and oxygen that are vital to your tissue.
-In addition, the blood carries away toxins and cellular waste cleaning the area and healing it faster.
+Blood brings new life to your tissue by delivering nutrients and oxygen that are vital for them to flourish.
+In addition, the blood carries away toxins and waste - cleaning the area so the body can continue with its healing process efficiently.
 Without a good supply of blood, your injury simply won't heal properly.

-With DTR Therapy your injured achilles is constantly being fed with healing, nutritious, oxygen and energy filled blood.
+With a T•Shellz treatment, your injured achilles is constantly being fed with healing, nutritious, oxygen and energy filled blood.
 This is exactly what your body needs to heal.

 In order to get maximum blood flow to your achilles, you need to help your body stimulate blood flow.
-DTR Therapy is the fast, easy and pain-free way to increase blood flow and speed healing.
-It's the key to dealing with tears, tendonitis, strains, spasms and other damage in soft tissue properly.
+The use of a TShellz Wrap® is a fast, easy and pain-free way to increase blood flow, which will invigorate your body's natural healing process.
+It's a key home treatment option for safely enhancing blood flow in the treatment area.

 - This increase in blood flow will accelerate the body's own ability to heal itself.